reclaimprotocol/zk-symmetric-crypto/js/readme.md

 4. `npm run test` to run the tests

 Note: just FYI, the circuit files are symlinked to the root of the repo (i.e. `resources` & `bin` folders).
 So during local dev, the default local fetching works right out of the box.

+To publish the package, we've a Github Action that will build the package & publish it to the Github Package Registry.
+It can be manually triggered by running the workflow `Publish to NPM` in the Actions tab.